 Don’t forget to Save your theme once you’re happy with it.

-5. Back on the Editor tab, add a Picture Choice question by clicking the + sign at the top of the tab.
+5. Now, add a Picture Choice question by clicking the + sign at the top of the Content tab.
 It’s time to learn more about your visitors’ product preferences.
 Later on, we’ll link their answers to specific outcomes using the Score quiz feature.

 For this first question, we’ll ask what type of food is the respondent’s favorite.